February 5 – 17, 2020 Fly home on February 18.

 Arrive on February 5 and fly home from Accra on February 18.

 February 17 is LAST included night of hotel but you may leave your bags, and hang out at the hotel, until time to go to the airport.
 Many flights leave Accra late at night.

 We have a project to help local schools where we travel; we’ll visit an elementary school in a fisherman village and offer school supplies.
 BTSA travelers have been wonderfully generous about donating pens, pencils and notebooks during our visits, and the children are so sweet; this is really a heart-warming experience!!
 See the BTSA Helping page here.

 Price: $4195 for 4-6 travelers for Arts and Culture of Ghana.
 (Arrive Feb.
 5 and depart late on Feb.
 18.)

 Single supplement: $550

-International airfare to the capital, Accra; your easy visa for Ghana ($100 from Texas USA consulate); personal items such as laundry, between-meal snacks, and the cloth to print Adikra on.
+International (roundtrip) airfare to Accra, your easy visa for Ghana ($100 from Texas USA consulate); personal items such as laundry, any between-meal snacks, hard alcoholic drinks (beer is included), and the cloth to print Adinkra on.
 There will be a group market outing in Kumasi to buy your choice of cloth for Adinkra printing.
-Batik cotton is included for wax printing workshop.
+Batik cotton is included for your wax printing workshop.